microsoft/task_oriented_dialogue_as_dataflow_synthesis/README-SEMANTICS.md

 subject to fuzzily match the string "avocado festival" (the `?~=` function returns a "fuzzy match" constraint).
 It is then sent to the `FindEventWrapperWithDefaults` for querying the database.
+The "WithDefault" suffix suggests that the function may inject some default settings if they are not specified by the constraint, such as the default time zone and the default ordering of search results.

 The query will return a response object, whose `results` field contains a list of events that matches the constraint.
 The program calls the `singleton` function to convert the list to an element, and